watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

      type: LoadBalancer
    ```

-8. Press the Escape key and type ":wq"; then press the Enter key to save and close the file.
+9. Save changes and close the editor.

-9. Type the following command to deploy the application described by the YAML files.
-You will receive a message indicating the items kubectl has created a web deployment and a web service.
+10. Type the following command to deploy the application described by the YAML
+    files.
+You will receive a message indicating the items kubectl has created a
+    web deployment and a web service.

    ```bash
    kubectl create --save-config=true -f web.deployment.yml -f web.service.yml